 ● Use the company car for your personal trips;

 ● Promise to handle an issue and break your word;

 ● Don’t show up at work without giving notice;

 But remember that this is not a one-way street.
-If you’re an employer, you can always negotiate new goals regarding responsibility or trust for your own workers.
+If you’re an employer, you can always negotiate new goals regarding responsibility or trust for your workers.

 This usually sends them on a path to grow along with the company which usually turns out to be very profitable for all people involved.

-What you just read is a very clear negotiation situation in which you offer your extra skills and take more responsibilities (driving and looking after the truck, in this example) in order to receive a raise.
-If we were to consider the employer’s position, it is safe to say that he/she will not want to risk wasting money, but if this a negotiation, your employer should at least agree on a test period.
+What you just read is a very clear negotiation situation in which you offer your extra skills and take more responsibilities (driving and looking after the truck, in this example) to receive a raise.
+If we were to consider the employer’s position, it is safe to say that he/she will not want to risk wasting money, but if this is a negotiation, your employer should at least agree on a test period.

 ✳️ So, at the end of the day, both parties have something to benefit from.